Our Team

 Lisa is passionate about helping others pursue their musical goals and aspirations—and works hard to facilitate learning opportunities that inspire joy, creativity, skillfulness, and passion.

-Born and raised in the Northern California Valley, Emily Waters found a love for music from an early age while listening to her dad play the guitar.
-She began her studies of violin as a teenager, and attended the University of the Pacific, Conservatory of Music.
-There she earned two B.M.’s in Music Performance, in violin and viola performance.
+Born and raised in the Northern California Valley, Emily’s love of music began early, inspired by listening to her dad play guitar.
+She started violin as a teenager and went on to earn dual Bachelor of Music degrees in Violin and Viola Performance from the University of the Pacific’s Conservatory of Music.

 Tyler Stoner